I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wiamindr_lh/nf-wiamindr-lh-iwiadrvitem-getitemname.md

 ## -remarks
 <p>If there is enough memory available, the method allocates a string containing the current item's name, excluding path information.
 The method returns a pointer to the string in <i>pbstrItemName</i>.
 The minidriver must deallocate the memory used by the string by calling the <b>SysFreeString</b> function, which is documented in the Microsoft Windows SDK. </p>

-<p>If there is enough memory available, the method allocates a string containing the current item's name, excluding path information.
-The method returns a pointer to the string in <i>pbstrItemName</i>.
-The minidriver must deallocate the memory used by the string by calling the <b>SysFreeString</b> function, which is documented in the Microsoft Windows SDK. </p>

 ## -requirements
 <table>
 <tr>